 Being an ‘elite’ physio has NOTHING to do with how well you can massage or manipulate patients, and this needs to be promoted more.

-There is an argument that many of the manual therapy postgraduate courses do a good job in developing more skilled physiotherapists.
-Well, this may be possibly true but not exclusively correct.
-I have seen many of the postgraduate courses and MSc programs run by the big manual therapy institutions in the UK such as the MACP and SOMM and they do cover some advanced topics such as enhanced clinical reasoning and assessment skills, blood test and radiology interpretation, and independent prescribing.
+There is an argument that many of the manual therapy postgraduate courses do a good job in developing more skilled physiotherapists with better examination and diagnosis skills.
+Well, this may be true.
+I have seen many of the postgraduate courses and MSc programs run by manual therapy institutions in the UK such as the MACP and SOMM and they do cover some enhanced clinical reasoning and assessment skills such as blood test and radiology interpretation.

-However, I also know that many of these ‘advanced’ courses and MSc programs also teach a lot of pseudoscience and crap, and have a lot of old skool biomechanical thinking wrapped up in bio-psycho-social clothing.
+However, I also know that these so called ‘advanced’ courses and MSc programs also teach a lot of pseudoscience and crap, and have a lot of old skool biomechanical thinking wrapped up in bio-psycho-social clothing.

 I have seen many of the MACP and SOMM course syllabuses and coursework that still attempts to teach qualified physios to feel for stiff or loose spinal vertebral motions, thoracic rings and ribs out of place, muscle adhesions and knots.
 I have seen some universities teach physios on MSc programs how to assess for questionable postural imbalances and movement dysfunctions.
 And finally, I have seen some advanced physio training include some real crap such as reflexology, energy meridians and even visceral manipulation.

-What often frustrates me about these courses is hearing how many physios and the teachers teaching it are simply going through the motions knowing full well that it is utter bull shit but still jumping through the hoops of assessments and exams, saying and doing things they don’t believe in or would never do in practice just to get the qualification.
-This is one of the biggest reasons why I never completed my MSc, I just wasn’t and still am not prepared to ‘play the bull shit game’.
+What often frustrates me about these courses is hearing how many physios and the teachers teaching it are simply going through the motions knowing full well that most of it is utter bull shit but still have to jump through the hoops of assessments and exams, saying and doing things they don’t believe in or would never do in practice just to get the qualification.
+This is one of the biggest reasons why I never completed my SOM or MACP diplomas, I just wasn’t and still am not prepared to play the bull shit game.

 The other culture that still continues to be perpetuated in and around manual therapy is that it is some highly skilled, highly technical thing that takes years to learn and perfect.
 This is again utter bull shit.

-However, manual therapy doesn’t like to admit or accept this simplistic approach as it challenges the notion, illusion, and delusion of skill and more importantly it doesn’t justify the cost of the training
+However, manual therapy doesn’t like to admit or accept this simplistic approach as it challenges the illusion and delusion of technical skill and more importantly it doesn’t justify the cost of the training

-If you put aside the individual business of the sole manual therapy tutors and their courses and look at the far bigger business of manual therapy institutions, companies and universities you will see that this is something that will not change quickly or easily.
+If you put aside the individual businesses of the sole manual therapy tutors and their courses and look at the far bigger businesses of manual therapy institutions, companies and universities you will see that this is something that will not change quickly or easily.

-There is a lot of money to be made in the societies annual subscriptions and the course and degree fees that the manual therapy companies teach.
-These generate good profits for the companies and institutions that teach them, and if these companies and institutions were to accept that the time and skill needed to teach manual therapy was less they would have to charge less and so earn less.
+There is a lot of money to be made in these manual therapy societies annual subscriptions and the courses and degree fees that they teach.
+These generate huge profits for the companies, institutions, and individuals that teach them, and if these companies, institutions, and individuals were to accept that the time and skill needed to teach manual therapy was less they would have to charge less and so earn less.
 It is therefore in their own best business interests to refute or ignore those that say otherwise.

-And before you all jump on that old counter argument that exercise isn’t that much more effective at reducing pain, you just can’t compare an active low-cost independent treatment like exercise which has a host of other positive health-related benefits to a costly non-independent intervention such as manual therapy that doesn’t.
+And before you all jump on that old counter argument that exercise isn’t that much more effective at reducing pain, I know it isn’t.
+But you just can’t compare an active low-cost independent treatment like exercise which has a host of other positive psychological and physiological health-related benefits to a costly passive intervention such as manual therapy that doesn’t.

 Just because I don’t advocate the use of massage, manipulations, or mobilisations it doesn’t mean I don’t advocate the careful and thorough use of touch and palpation during the examination and treatment of patients.
 I advocate that all physios should use touch when they assess and treat patients but this is NOT manual therapy, this is just good physiotherapy.